Lowity/dionysos/README.md

 ## Usage

 - Install python 3.x
-- Install the python librarys
+- Install the python libraries
 - Run: python3 manage.py runserver
 - And the website should run.